 Indiana Attorney General targeting St. Joseph County as "Sanctuary City"

-ST. JOSEPH COUNTY, Ind. -- On Wednesday morning, the Indiana Attorney General took to social media platform X, formerly known as Twitter, to inform his followers that he has sent letters to the sheriffs of St. Joseph and Lake Counties threatening legal action against any county that "refuse to follow state laws."
+ORIGINAL: ST. JOSEPH COUNTY, Ind. -- On Wednesday morning, the Indiana Attorney General took to social media platform X, formerly known as Twitter, to inform his followers that he has sent letters to the sheriffs of St. Joseph and Lake Counties threatening legal action against any counties that "refuse to follow state laws."

 "We are remaining vigilant against 'sanctuary cities' by warning local officials in Lake and St. Joseph counties that we will pursue legal action against them if they refuse to follow state laws," the Indiana Attorney General Todd Rokita said on social media.